What is Ras yr Iaith setting out to achieve?

 Not at all!
 Ras yr Iaith is open to anybody who wants to take part.
 Anybody can run at any time.
 Everyone is welcome to join in at any stage and to attend the events that will be held along the route.
 Remember you don’t have to be a Welsh to speak Welsh and you don’t have to speak Welsh to support the Welsh language!

-Do I have to buy a kilometre to run in Ras yr Iaith?
+Do I have to sponsor a stretch to run in Ras yr Iaith?

-We suggest you join in with a club or society to buy a kilometer for £50 – or set-up your own group of friends or family to pay that £50.
+We suggest you join in with a club or society to sponsor a stretch of the race for £50 – or set-up your own group of friends or family to pay that £50.
 You may also run as an individual and raise money through sponsorship.
 You are, of course, welcome to donate more than £50!
-You can also buy a Ras yr Iaith T-shirt as a practical way of supporting the event.

-The best way to show that you wish to sponsor or run a kilometer is through the local committee.
+The best way to show that you wish to sponsor or run a stretch is through the local committee.
 These are being set-up at the moment.
-Is you aren’t sure how to get in touch with the committee, then, contact Siôn Jobbins, Ras Chair on 07815 85 78 21 firstname.lastname@example.org
+Is you aren’t sure how to get in touch with the committee, then, contact your local Menter Iaith.

 Do I need to register to run or can I just come along on the day?

-No. You will need to inform us or rather, through a club, society or family, and buy a kilometer to run.
-The kilometer sponsors will have the opportunity to carry the baton as part of that kilometer.
+No. You will need to inform us or rather, through a club, society or family, and sponsor a stretch to run.
+The sponsors will have the opportunity to carry the baton as part of that stretch of the race.

 Does Ras yr Iaith run throughout the night, 24 hours a day?

 No. The Korrika and Redadeg (the language races in the Basque Country and Brittany) run non-stop throughout the day and nigh!
 But the Irish an Rith, doesn’t.
 We’ve decided that Ras yr Iaith will run during the day, starting at about 9.00am and finishing about 8.00pm, depending on the route.
-Events will be held during the evening at Machynlleth, Cardigan and Llandeilo (6, 7, 8 July) where the Ras finished that day.
+Events will be held at towns after some of the stretches.

 How will the Ras benefit the Welsh language?